matthewken19/tp/docs/DeveloperGuide.md

 <puml src="diagrams/StudentClassDiagram.puml" width="450"/>

-#### Listing students with timetables option (save to user preference)
+#### Listing students with timetables option

 * The `Timetable` of the `Student` shown during the `list` command, followed by a `timetable` keyword.

-* The `timetable` keyword is optional, and if not specified, students will be shown without timetables.
+* The `timetable` keyword is optional, and if the command is used without the `timetable` keyword, students will be shown without timetables.

-* The option of displaying timetables will be saved to user preference, and will remain the same unless another `list` command with different option is received
+* The option of displaying timetables will be saved and will remain the same for subsequent commands, unless another `list` command with different option is received.

+* Each time the application is launched, the timetable will be hided in default.

-* Below shows the sequence diagram when <u>listing</u> students with timetables.
+* Below shows the sequence diagram when <u>listing</u> stud**ents with timetables.**

 <puml src="diagrams/ListSequenceDiagram.puml"/>